 - Offers a fast, reliable connection.

-- Has a large network, with multiple servers in high-traffic countries like the US.
+- Has a large network of servers, with multiple servers in high-traffic countries like the US.

 - Uses effectively uncrackable encryption and offers additional, more advanced security features.